As with most facilities, there are policies that must be followed. The policies are in place to protect

 includes the law that prohibits individuals riding in the beds of trucks.

-must be cleaned before the group leaves.
-Campfire ashes are to be deposited in an "ASH CAN" located at
+cleaned before the group leaves.
+Campfire ashes are to be deposited in an "ASH CAN" located at Silva

-Silva Lodge, Campmaster Building, A-Frame, or Blackfoot Headquarters.
-There is no dispersing of ashes
+Lodge, Campmaster Building, A-Frame, or Blackfoot Headquarters.
+There is no dispersing of ashes on the

-on the ground.
-Groups are free to use any down wood for fires but are not allowed to take any wood off
+ground.
+Groups are free to use any down wood for fires but are not allowed to take any wood off the

-- No group members should cross barbed wire fences and enter the property of our neighbors.
-Any
+No group members should cross barbed wire fences and enter the property of our neighbors.
+Any individual

 trails, respecting the native wildlife and plant life, and to refrain from trenching or digging.